tavurth/OandaCache/README.md

            However please see fit to modify OandaCache.php to change this location.

+    # Setup
+        Make sure to edit OandaCache.php to add your Oanda API key and Account ID

     OandaCache was written for the purpose of Caching Oanda's REST candles offline.

     The application allows access to these candles in their original JSON format.